-Term Loans and Capital Leases
+Term Loans

 We have entered into various term loans to finance the purchase of aircraft, passenger-to-freighter conversion of aircraft, and for GEnx engine performance upgrade kits and overhauls.
-Each term loan requires payment of principal and interest quarterly in arrears.
-Funds available under each term loan are subject to usual and customary fees, and funds drawn typically bear interest at a fixed rate based on LIBOR, plus a margin.
+Each term loan requires payment of principal and interest quarterly in arrears, and certain term loans require lump-sum principal payments at maturity.
+Funds drawn under each term loan are subject to usual and customary fees, and funds drawn typically bear interest at a fixed rate based on LIBOR, plus a margin.
 Each facility is guaranteed by us and subject to customary covenants and events of default.